 Instructions

-- Put the spinach into the food processor bowl and purée it thoroughly (as my spinach was completely dry to start with my mixture didn’t puree; it simply chopped it very finely – see image below – which is fine), scraping it off the sides.
-With the spinach and the blade in place, add the flour and pulse to blend with the spinach, scraping as necessary.
+- Put the spinach into the food processor bowl and purée it thoroughly, scraping it off the sides.
+With the spinach and the blade in place, add the flour to the food processor and pulse to blend with the spinach, scraping as necessary.

-- Whisk together the whole eggs, yolks and oil in a bowl or measuring cup with a spout.
+- Whisk together the whole egg, extra yolk, and oil in a bowl or measuring cup with a spout.
 With the food processor running, pour in the liquid ingredients on top of the green flour.
 Process for about 30 seconds, and scrape down the bowl.
-Process another 20 to 30 seconds, until the dough has started to come together in a ball on the blade (if the dough remains too wet and doesn’t form a ball, continue to add flour until it does).
+Process another 20 to 30 seconds, until the dough has started to come together in a ball on the blade.
+(If the dough remains too wet and doesn’t form a ball, continue to add flour until it does.)

 - Turn the dough onto a lightly floured surface and knead briefly until it’s smooth.
-Wrap well in plastic wrap and let rest for 30 minutes before rolling. **(see note about storing).
+Wrap well in plastic wrap and let rest for 20 minutes before rolling.

-- Roll out the pasta to workable sheets (if you’d like a step by step list of instructions for rolling your pasta out by machine, you can find it here).
+- Roll out the pasta to workable sheets.
 Place one long pasta sheet on a lightly floured surface.
-Place heaped teaspoonfuls of chilled ricotta mixture, at 5cm intervals on the pastry sheet (depending on how wide your sheet is you may be able to do 2 rows), leaving a 2cm border around the edges.
-Use a pastry brush to brush the pasta around the ricotta mixture with water.
+Place heaped teaspoonfuls of chilled ricotta mixture at 2-inch intervals on the pastry sheet, leaving a ¾ inch border around the edges.
+(Depending on how wide your sheet is, you may be able to do 2 rows.)
+Using a pastry brush, brush the pasta edges with water, working around the dollops of ricotta.

 - Top with another pasta sheet and press the edges together to seal, ensuring there are no air bubbles.
 Use a ravioli shaper or knife to cut between each dollop of mixture to make squares.
 Repeat with remaining pasta sheets and filling.

 - Cook about 4 ravioli squares at a time in a large saucepan of salted boiling water for 3-5 minutes or until al dente.
 Use a slotted spoon to transfer to a plate.
-Repeat with remaining pasta.
-Divide the ravioli among serving bowls and spoon over the butter sauce (alternatively, you can add the cooked ravioli to the pan of butter sauce for a quick stir, and then transfer to serving plates).
-Grate Parmesan cheese directly over top.
-Serve immediately.
+Repeat with the remaining pasta.
+Divide the ravioli among serving bowls and spoon over the butter sauce.
+(Alternatively, you can add the cooked ravioli to the pan of butter sauce for a quick stir, and then transfer to serving plates.)

 this sounds divine!